-Here are 14 simple ways (relative-to-heartbreak) you can help to prevent your pet from loss or theft.
+Here are 14 simple ways you can help to prevent your pet from loss or theft.

 2. REGISTER ALL TATTOOS AND MICROCHIPS with the appropriate registry.
 Many pet owners do not even realize that an unregistered tattoo or microchip is useless.
 Include the registry information with your pet's records and with your veterinarian.

 3. DO NOT PUT PET'S NAME on his ID tag or visibly display it anywhere outside. (eg., dog house, feeding dish, fence).
 A pet is much more likely to go to a stranger who calls her by name.

 4. CONFINE PETS.
 The safest place for them when you’re not at home is indoors.
 This includes cats!

 5. OUTDOOR EVENTS can provide great opportunities for spending quality time with pets; however, it is critical to always keep pets on leash and/or provide a safe haven for retreat should activities become overwhelming.

 6. LOCK GATES.
 If you must leave your dog outside, at least make it difficult for others to get to her.
 Only leave pets in a fenced yard with padlocks and chains placed high on the gates so the ground can’t be used as leverage for bolt cutters.

 7. DO NOT LEAVE CHAINED PETS IN VIEW, especially in unfenced yards.